LocalData/localdata-dashboard/README.md

 ** `referencesToAnswersForQuestion` rather than `answerRefs` ** `function(event)` rather than `function(e)`

-More specific Backbon standards:
+More specific Backbone standards:
 * Every view should accept an `options` object.
-* Every view's initialize function should honor `options.elId`, a string of the selector for the container the to use.
+* Every view's initialize function should honor `options.el`, a string of the selector for the container the to use. (`$el` is a reference to the Jquery object)
-* A view may provide its own, default `elId`.
+* A view may provide its own, default `el`.
 * Views should pass on models to their children.
 For example, a settings view shoud recieve the current `survey` object instead of calling the API it.